If you run your own business, you may be wondering if it’s worth investing time and money attending workshops and conferences.

 Running your own business can be a lonely existence and most entrepreneurs I know regularly put in long hours.
 Taking some time out to relax and socialise with like-minded people is good for you and, if you’re anything like me, your biggest breakthroughs often come when you’re at the bar.

-Over the last few years it’s been a pleasure to watch friendships like this grow in my own community – the Love Marketing membership.
+Over the last few years it’s been a pleasure to watch friendships like this grow in my own community – the Build Your Audience membership.

 Having people in your life who understand you and your business – and can support you through the bumpy times – is invaluable.